Kabir259/Leetcode/README.md

 _BTW the pay of a DS is equal to that of a SWE, has equal exit job oppurtunities, puts you in a big company, makes it easy for you to pursue an MBA later, makes it easy to get a core ML role later, the probability and stats you'll learn will help you in countless interviews and unexpected MCQ rounds, you can proudly write SQL and PostgreSQL in your CV, the test has NO competition, the prep intensity difference between SWE and DS is quite literally night and day. **If you're not preparing for it, you either are: an amazing programmer (1600< on Codeforces) or a huuuggeee fucking idiot**_
 <br>
 <br>
-1. https://github.com/srush/Tensor-Puzzles (PyTorch, not asked in DS, good to know for ML)
+1. https://github.com/srush/Tensor-Puzzles (PyTorch, not asked in DS, good to know for ML, don't do for OAs)
 2. https://www.youtube.com/live/sB6GY5pw96Q?si=p59aFafGFR2RbLs3
 3. https://github.com/rougier/numpy-100/blob/master/100_Numpy_exercises.ipynb
 4. https://rajkachhadiya.medium.com/ace-your-ai-interview-mastering-machine-learning-deep-learning-q-a-2024-831e87d1942e